furious-steel/cdk_lambda_demo_project/README.md

 This is a cdk lambda demo project for JavaScript development with CDK.

-run 'cdk bootstrap' if its the first time aws ccount/region is using cdk
+run `cdk bootstrap` if its the first time aws ccount/region is using cdk

 run `npm install` to install the required dependencies